 The Dark Ages

 In early power racks you would see a pair of modified bolts going through the rack and sticking out to hold the bar.

-What appears to be those same York bolts are still made as bar holders for the Starting Strength Power Rack above.
-It’s an odd throwback.
+What appears to be those same York bolts are still made as bar holders for the throwback Starting Strength Power Rack above.

 The bolt crushes your bar knurling with its very small contact area against the bar.
 Back in the day, the overwhelming majority of bars in home gyms were cheap and not worth protecting.
-Now that people are paying more attention to the quality of bars, and the price has come down on them to make them accessible to more people, protecting the bar has become a higher priority.
+Now that people are paying more attention to the quality of bars, and the price has come down on them to make them accessible to more people, protecting the bar knurling has become a higher priority.

-More thought is put into the shape of these than the earlier pin designs.
+More engineering was put into the shape of these than the earlier pin designs.

 Note that Rogue and some others call them J-cups, while others call them J-hooks.
 Same exact thing.

-Anyway, a J-hook has a wider contact area against your bar than a round peg.
+A J-hook has a wider contact area against your bar than a round peg.
 This leads to less severe pounding-in of the knurling, but it also leads to scratches over a larger area, shaving off the knurling.
-All in all, I don’t think it’s better in this respect.
+All in all, I don’t think it’s a whole lot better in this respect.
 Steel-on-steel is never a a good thing for durability.

 There is one possible disadvantage to J-hooks vs the simple bolts that the above pic illustrates.
 A bolt holds the bar at the same height you stick the bolt through.
 The J-hook holds the bar several inches lower.
 If you happen to be well over 6ft tall and you’re using a shorter squat rack like the Rogue SML-1, you could run into a problem with the max bar height.

 UHMW Plastic Lined J-Hooks

 Now we’re into current technology.
 This was a much-needed upgrade over all-steel J-hooks.
 The inside of the J-hooks have UHMW (ultra high molecular weight) plastic liners to protect your bar’s knurling and reduce noise.